 Like other institutions of higher education, Grace University prides itself in its faculty and the academic freedom each has in accomplishing his/her duties in the classroom, in research, and in community service.
-What makes our faculty distinct is not simply their academic achievements, but their commitment to Christ, their commitment to their local churches and global missions, and their commitment to support the theological position of Grace University.
-Faculty view their teaching responsibilities as being supportive of the values of the home and of the church.
-Faculty are asked to view themselves as role models for students of godliness as well as scholarship.
-The faculty see it as their role to encourage students and help integrate faith, the Word, and values into all aspects of a student's chosen profession.
+What makes our faculty distinct is not their academic achievements, but their commitment to Christ, their commitment to their local churches and global missions, and their commitment to support the theological position of Grace University.
+Many private colleges are Christian in name, but their faculty promotes a worldview that is anything but Christian.
+At Grace University, faculty view their teaching responsibilities as being supportive of the values of the home and of the church.
+Faculty see themselves as key role models for students of godliness as well as scholarship.
+Our faculty do not see it as their role to undermine a student's confidence in Scripture or personal faith, or to challenge the values of their parents; rather, our role is to encourage students and help integrate faith, the Word, and values into all aspects of life.